-- At least have 1 to 2 years of professional experience under supervision
+- At least have 1 to 2 years of professional experience under the supervision

 - Have passed the examination for professional practice in psychology

-As you get your license, most likely you still need to take educational courses for renewing that license all through your career.
+As you get your license, you will most likely still need to take educational courses for renewing that license throughout your career.

 Courses in Clinical Psychology

 The bachelor’s program of Psychology curricula initiated students to a few basic topics like personality psychology, psychological testing, and behavioral neuroscience.
-Some programs allows the students to specialize in selecting certain courses that focuses in the method, field, or context of the particular interest.
+Some programs allow the students to specialize in selecting certain courses that focus on the method, field, or context of the particular interest.

-Typically, the bachelor’s program of psychology covers the requirements that are important for graduation in psychology.
-The group work, labs, projects, and internship enables the students to pursue certain clinical skills in alliance building, diagnosis, interviewing, and treatment planning.
-The majors of psychology also learns the way to locate, critically analyze and write about psychological research studies.
+Typically, the bachelor’s program in psychology covers the requirements that are important for graduation in psychology.
+The group work, labs, projects, and internship enable the students to pursue certain clinical skills in alliance building, diagnosis, interviewing, and treatment planning.
+Psychology majors also teach how to locate, critically analyze, and write about psychological research studies.

-Take a look below, mentioning some sample courses with description that may be a part of undergraduate or graduate program in clinical psychology.
+Take a look below, mentioning some sample courses with descriptions that may be a part of undergraduate or graduate programs in clinical psychology.

 1. Advanced cognition

-This is the course that examines the cognitive process of humans that includes thinking and language, learning and memory and perception and attention.
-The content of course includes major cognition research findings and theories.
-Typically the students’ complete labs and research projects on it.
-This course, advance cognition makes the clinical psychologist prepared to assess and respond to patients having cognitive issues.
+This course examines the cognitive process of humans, including thinking and language, learning and memory, and perception and attention.
+The content, of course, includes major cognition research findings and theories.
+Typically the students complete labs and research projects on it.
+In this course, advanced cognition makes the clinical psychologist prepared to assess and respond to patients having cognitive issues.

 2. Adult psychopathology

-This course includes going through past and present theory, researches, and treatment for adult psychopathy.
-Alongside, it explores mental illness with personality disorder and psychosis.
+This course includes going through past and present theories, research, and treatment for adult psychopathy.
+Alongside, it explores mental illness with personality disorders and psychosis.
 This course enables the student to analyze, diagnose and treat various kinds of mental disorders.

 3. Clinical interviewing